Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Related Work

 Recently, we proposed an unsupervised uSDN~\cite{qu2018unsupervised}, which addressed the problem of HSI-SR with deep network models.
 Specifically, it extracts the spectral and spatial information through two encoder-decoder networks from the two modalities.
 The angular difference between the LR HSI and HR MSI representations is minimized to reduce the spectral distortion for every ten iterations.
-However, the method only works for well registered images.
+Fu~\etal~\cite{fu2019hyperspectral} proposed an unsupervised CNN-based method for HSI super-resolution, which learns a mapping function between the RGB space and the spectral space with spatial constraint for the HR HSI.
+Zheng~\etal~\cite{zheng2020coupled} proposed an unsupervised method with learnable downsampling function based on the theory of linear unmixing.
+These methods can achieve promising results for different HSI datasets.
+However, they are specifically designed for well-registered image pairs.